Tkwon123/still_trending/README.md

 ![](https://raw.githubusercontent.com/Tkwon123/still_trending/master/app/assets/images/sample_page.png)

+**Still Trending** is retro-active social media platform that helps you keep involved with public conversation days, weeks, or years after the initial TV airing of any show!

 ##The Problem:

 The abundance of publicly available content has created two primary effects on our experience as consumers:

-On the one hand, social media has reduced the barriers to join in on public conversations, amplifying our ability to feel immediately connected and communicate across the globe after any event.
+On the one hand, social media has reduced the barriers to join in on public conversations, thereby amplifying our ability to immediately connect and communicate across the globe after any event.

-Conversely, this overflow of content continously competes for our attention, forcing individuals to ceaselessly struggle with queues of "to-dos", "to reads", and "to watch."
+Somewhat conversely, this overflow of content continously competes for our attention, forcing individuals to ceaselessly struggle with endless "to-dos", "to reads", and "to watch" lists.

 Herein lies the problem: while content is discussed in real-time, we are inevitably caught in our own schedules and lag behind public conversations.